safeminecoin/safeminecoin/INSTALL.md

-Building SafeMineCoin
+Building mbrocoin
 ================

-See doc/build-*.md for instructions on building the various elements of the SafeMineCoin reference implementation of SafeMineCoin.
+See doc/build-*.md for instructions on building the various elements of the mbrocoin reference implementation of mbrocoin.